heisand/NWN/README.md

 ## Scripts
 ### Modification
-The following scripts where used to create the modified version of the Norwegian Wordnet:
+The following scripts where used to create the modified version of NWN:

-`correct_syntax_errors.py`: The original wordnet contained different kinds of xml syntax errors.
+`correct_syntax_errors.py`: The original resource contained different kinds of xml syntax errors.
 The script corrects these syntax errors throughout the rdf-files.

 `new_hyponymy_relations.py`:  Synsets were removed during the removal of proper nouns and multi word expressions, as well as other synsets which were a part of other types of errors.
 This removed intermediate hypernym relations, and hence also transitive hypernym relations to other ancestors.
 This script then creates transitive hypernym relations for the synsets that are left behind.

-`parse_rdf.py`: To work with the wordnet, this script parses the necessary rdf-files using the Python package RDFLib.
+`parse_rdf.py`: To work with NWN, this script parses the necessary rdf-files using the Python package RDFLib.

 `remove_errors.py`: Some structural errors according to the structure of a wordnet, as well as some other errors in the rdf-files, occured.
-This script removes these errors from the wordnet.
+This script removes these errors from NWN.

-`remove_ne+multi.py`: The original wordnet contains a quantity of proper nouns and multi word expressions.
+`remove_ne+multi.py`: The original resource contained a quantity of proper nouns and multi word expressions.
 This script removes the instances of these.

 ### Scoring hypernyms for new words

 `score_hypernym.py`: Calculates scores for hypernym candidates of a target word and yields the highest scoring hypernym for each target word.

-## Statistics over the wordnet
+## Statistics for the modified NWN

 | PoS | Lexical forms        | Synsets          | Senses  |
 |:----- | ---------: |--------:| -----:|